Automattic/wp-calypso/client/components/data/query-site-purchases/README.md

 Query Site Purchases
 ================

-`<QuerySitePurchases />` is a React component used in managing network requests for sites/purchases (across all users).
+`<QuerySitePurchases />` is a React component used in managing network requests for site purchases (across all users).

 ## Usage